t-keazirian/noteful/README.md

+# Noteful App

+- This is the React project I built with Thinkful
-Noteful App - this is an assignment from Thinkful using React.
-It receives data from a local JSON server.
+- It receives data from a local JSON server
+- Built with: JavaScript, React, RESTful APIs, CSS3

 https://t-keazirian.github.io/noteful/.